prettier/plugin-pug/docs/guide/pug-specific-options.md

 ### Description

-Define a list of patterns for attributes that will be forced to have empty quotes even with "none" selected.
+Define a list of patterns for attributes that will be forced to have empty quotes even with `pugEmptyAttributes` set to `'none'`.

 ### Options